onboarding-buddy/getting-started/python/README.md

 This guide assumes the use of anaconda for running the python tests on your local machine.
 For help installing and getting started <a href="https://www.anaconda.com/docs/getting-started/getting-started">click here</a>

-To activate you python environment run the following:
+To activate your python environment run the following:
 ```
 conda create -n venv python=3.9
 conda activate venv